15 common myths about ISAs that might hold you back from saving more

 And while ISAs and SIPPs are both tax efficient in their own ways, ultimately how you plan to use them can be the key differentiator in which is a better choice for you.

-You can currently only access your pension savings and investments from the age of 55 (set to rise to 57 in the near future).
+You can currently only access your pension savings and investments from the age of 55 (rising to 57 in 2028).
 If you have goals that require money before then, and you want to invest tax efficiently, a stocks and shares ISA could come in handy too.

 Where the two can complement each other is if you plan to retire before you can actually access your pension.
 ISAs might help bridge the gap between your working life and your retirement savings kicking in.